Learn more about our services, in-person hours and other resources.

 At AACC, we strive to make the payment process straightforward, from accepting multiple types of payment to providing the option of an interest-free payment plan.
 Our cashier’s office is available to help make paying your bill easier, so don’t hesitate to reach out with any questions or concerns.

 New students enrolled in credit classes and returning credit students who are up to date in their payments for all prior terms are eligible to participate in our interest-free Tuition Payment Plan.

 Payments received after the scheduled due date are subject to a $10 late payment fine.

 Many students and families love the convenience of paying online by card through MyAACC.
 We accept Visa, MasterCard, Discover and American Express.
-You also can pay by card in person, over the phone (410-777-2236) or by mail (by writing your card information on your payment stub).
+You also can pay by card over the phone (410-777-2236) or by mail (by writing your card information on your payment stub).
 At this time, automatic payment plans by credit card are not available.

 We accept Visa and MasterCard check and debit cards only.
-Payments can be made at any AACC location, through MyAACC or by calling the cashier's office at 410-777-2236.
+Payments can be made through MyAACC or by calling the cashier's office at 410-777-2236.
 At this time, automatic payment by check or debit card is not available.

 We accept checks and money orders made payable to Anne Arundel Community College.
-You can pay by check or money order at any AACC location, or by mail to AACC, 101 College Parkway, Arnold, MD 21012.
+You can pay by check or money order by mail to AACC, 101 College Parkway, Arnold, MD 21012.
 Be sure to include your payment stub and note the student’s name and AACC ID number on your check or money order.

 Note: There is a $25 fee for each returned check, and after two returned check fees, you no longer will be allowed to pay by check.